-My friend (and buddy from college) @jeffseq creates comics mostly based on puns.
+My friend (and a buddy from college) @jeffseq creates comics mostly based on puns.

-Or take @yesimhotinthis, who creates comics that shares her adventures on being a Muslim Woman in America.
+Or take @yesimhotinthis, who creates comics that share her adventures on being a Muslim Woman in America.

 Get the drift?

-Take your time to find out what it is you love drawing about, and once you have your niche defined, you’re ready to grow your following!
+Take your time to find out what you love drawing about, and once you have your niche defined, you’re ready to grow your following!

-This is so that your character becomes recognizable and people are able to identify immediately that it’s you.
+This is so that your character becomes recognizable, and people can identify immediately that it’s you.
 It helps you stand out and become more authentic to the world.

-When people see your art and they’re intrigued, the first thing they’ll do is follow you.
+When people see your art and are intrigued, the first thing they’ll do is follow you.

 Upon seeing your profile, they should confirm that you are indeed the creator.

-Which is why it is imperative that you write your full name.
+This is why you must write your full name.
 If you want people to love your art, they need to understand that you created it!
 That’s what makes it so unique.

-People will feel more connected to you when they know that there is a human being behind the art account.
+People will feel more connected to you when they know that a human being is behind the art account.